otto-torino/django-baton/README.md

 - Inline classes remain the same, no action needed
 - On the first fieldset, define a `baton-tabs-init` class which enables tabs
+- On the first fieldset, you can add an `order-[NUMBER]` class, which will be used to determined in which position to place the first fieldset.
+The order starts from 0, and if omitted, the first fieldset has order 0.
+If you assign for example the class `order-2` to the first fieldset, then the first fieldset will be the third tab, while all other tabs will respect the order of declaration.
 - For every inline you want to put in a separate tab, add a class `baton-tab-inline-MODELNAME` or `baton-tab-inline-RELATEDNAME` if you've specified a related name in the model foreign key field
 - For every fieldset you want to put in a separate tab, add a class `baton-tab-fs-CUSTOMNAME`, and add a class `tab-fs-CUSTOMNAME` on the fieldset
 - For every group you want to put in a separate tab, add a class `baton-tab-group-ITEMS`, where items can be inlines (`inline-RELATEDNAME`) and/or fieldsets (`fs-CUSTOMNAME`) separated by a double hypen `--`.
 Also add a class `tab-fs-CUSTOMNAME` on the fieldset items.